France to sell 10 billion euros worth of state assets: source

-PARIS France will sell 10 billion euros ($11.40 billion) worth of state assets to finance projects geared towards innovation, a finance ministry source said on Friday.
+PARIS (Reuters) - France will sell 10 billion euros ($11.40 billion) worth of state assets to finance projects geared towards innovation, a finance ministry source said on Friday.

 "It will be done as soon as market conditions will allow," the source said, adding that these would mostly concern minority stakes.